Our Testing Methodology

 • Interface design: Clean layout, intuitive navigation, helpful guidance

-• Mobile experience: Percentage of will completable on phones (tested iPhone 14 Pro, Android Galaxy S23)
+• Mobile experience: Percentage of will completable on phones

 • Error prevention: Real-time validation, helpful error messages, no dead ends